-Battle Creek Housing Commission
+Winter 2022 Battle Creek Housing Commission

-As of March 2020, the Battle Creek Housing Commission owns and manages 345 public housing units, has budget authority for 793 Housing Choice Vouchers, and owns and manages 25 units of scattered site homeowner units.
+As of March 2022, the Battle Creek Housing Commission owns and manages 320 public housing units, has budget authority for 793 Housing Choice Vouchers, and owns and manages 24 units of scattered site homeowner units.
 The Battle Creek Housing Commission has been an active partner in efforts to end homelessness.
 The Housing Commission has also worked with the Veterans Administration (VA) to administer the Jesse Houses and HUD-VASH Housing Choice Vouchers.

-Monthly, 2020-21

-Housing Solutions Board
+Monthly, 2021-22 Housing Solutions Board

 The Housing Solutions Board is the Calhoun County Homeless Coalition's executive board and represents the broad interests of all stakeholders whose goal is to create self-sufficient individuals and families.
-Community Development staff are represented on the board.
+Community Development staff are represented on the board, as are local government representatives from Calhoun County, Albion, and Springfield.